Pizza Pilgrims Soho | Dean Street Restaurant

 And you definitely wanna pizza that.

-NOTE: Pizza Pilgrims Soho does not accept reservations: just turn up whenever you fancy.
+NOTE: Pizza Pilgrims Soho is open for both lunch and dinner, all week long.
+They don’t accept reservations so just turn up whenever you fancy.

 Pizza Pilgrims Soho | 11 Dean Street, Soho, London W1D 3RP